mageplaza/magento-2-better-product-reviews-graphql/README.md

-# Magento 2 Product Reviews GraphQL / PWA
+# Magento 2 Product Reviews GraphQL

 **Magento 2 Better Product Reviews GraphQL is now a part of Mageplaza Better Product Reviews extension that adds GraphQL features.** This is helpful for PWA compatibility.
 The module provides type and resolver information for the GraphQl module to generate catalog reviews information endpoints.